 14. Responsibilities of the airlines regarding passengers and their luggage

 There is no liability ceiling limit in the event of the injury or death of a passenger.
-The transporter may not contest any claims for indemnification of damages up to a maximum amount of SDR 100,000.
-Above this amount, the airline may only contest a claim in the event that it can prove that the damages occurred through no negligence or fault of their own or that the damages resulted solely from the negligence or other undue action or omission of a third party.
+The carrier may not contest claims for indemnification of damages of SDR 100,000 or less.
+Above this amount, the airline may only contest a claim in the event that it can prove that the damages occurred through no negligence or fault of its own or that the damages resulted solely from the negligence or other undue action or omission of a third party.

 The passenger may increase the limits of liability by making a special declaration and paying a surcharge at the time the luggage is checked in.

-If the airline responsible for carrying out the flight is not the same as the airline with which it was contracted, the passenger may submit a complaint or claim to either airline.
-If the ticket displays the name and code of an airline, this is the contracting airline.
+If the airline responsible for operating the flight is not the same as the airline with which it was contracted, the passenger may submit a complaint or claim to either airline.
+If the ticket displays the name or code of an airline, it will be that of the contracting airline.

-Article 5 of EC Regulation 261/2004 establishes that if a passenger is denied boarding or the flight is cancelled, the airline responsible for carrying out the flight is obligated to indemnify the passenger and provide assistance.
+Articles 4, 5 and 6 of EC Regulation 261/2004 establishes that, if a passenger is denied boarding or the flight is cancelled, the airline responsible for operating the flight is obligated to indemnify the passenger and provide assistance.
 Whenever payment has been made within the specified period, the following passengers shall avail of these rights for any flight, including charter flights:

-2. Passengers flying out of an airport located in a third country whose destination is another country located within the territory of an EU member state subject to the provisions of the Treaty, unless they have the right to benefits or compensation and assistance in this third country, whenever the airline responsible for carrying out the flight in question is a European Community transporter.
+b.
+Passengers flying out of an airport located in a third country whose destination is another country located within the territory of an EU member state subject to the provisions of the Treaty, unless they have the right to benefits or compensation and assistance in this third country, whenever the air carrier responsible for operating the flight in question is a European Community carrier

-Whenever the number of passengers exceeds the number of available seats, the airline must first ask for any volunteers to give up their seats in exchange for certain compensation, including a refund for the amount of their ticket (with a free return ticket to the original point of departure, if applicable) or an offer for alternative transport to the final destination.
+Whenever the number of passengers exceeds the number of available seats, the airline must first ask for any volunteers to give up their seats in exchange for certain compensation, under the conditions agreed upon between the interested passenger and the air carrier responsible for operating the flight.
+The volunteers shall receive assistance, which must include the option of a refund for the amount of their ticket (with a free return ticket to the original point of departure, if applicable) or an offer for alternative transport to the final destination.

-If there are no volunteers, the airline must pay the passenger compensation in the amount of 250 euros for flights of less than 1,500 kilometres, 400 euros for flights over 1,500 kilometres within the European Union or flights outside of the Community between 1,500 and 3,000 kilometres, and 600 euros for flights over 3,500 kilometres outside of the European Union.
+If there are no volunteers, the airline must pay the passenger compensation in the amount of 250 euros for flights of less than 1,500 kilometres, 400 euros for flights over 1,500 kilometres within the European Union or flights between 1,500 and 3,500 kilometres outside of the Community, and 600 euros for flights over 3,500 kilometres outside of the European Union.
 This compensation may be cut in half if the delay in alternative transport is no greater than 2, 3 or 4 hours, respectively.

-The airline is obligated to give the passenger the choice between reimbursement for the amount of the ticket (along with a free return ticket to the original point of departure, if applicable) or an alternative means of transport to the final destination, and to offer him or her sufficient food and drink, as well as lodging at a hotel, when necessary (including transport to and from the hotel), at no charge, in addition to providing means of communication.
+The airline is obligated to give the passenger the choice between reimbursement for the amount of the ticket (along with a free return ticket to the original point of departure, if applicable) and an alternative means of transport to the final destination, to offer him or her sufficient food and drink, as well as lodging at a hotel, when necessary (including transport to and from the hotel), at no charge, and to provide a means of communication.

-In the event that a flight is suspended, the airline responsible for carrying out the flight must give the passenger the choice between reimbursement for the amount of the ticket (along with a free return ticket to the original point of departure, if applicable) or an alternative means of transport to the final destination, and to offer him or her sufficient food and drink, as well as lodging at a hotel, when necessary (including transport to and from the hotel), at no charge, in addition to providing means of communication.
+In the event that a flight is suspended, the airline responsible for operating the flight must give the passenger the choice between reimbursement for the amount of the ticket (along with a free return ticket to the original point of departure, if applicable) and an alternative means of transport to the final destination, to offer him or her sufficient food and drink, as well as lodging at a hotel, when necessary (including transport to and from the hotel), at no charge, and to provide a means of communication.

 The airline may also be required to compensate the passenger in an amount equal to that payable in the event of denied boarding, unless the passenger has been notified of such cancellation sufficiently in advance and has been offered alternative transport with a schedule close to that which was initially anticipated.

-Liability: Any limitation or waiver of the transporter?s liability shall apply to its agents, representatives and employees, as well as any other individual or entity whose aircraft is used by the transporter for transport and the representatives, agents and employees of that individual or entity.
+Liability: any limitation or waiver of the carrier"s liability shall apply to its agents, representatives and employees, as well as to any other individual or entity whose aircraft is used by the carrier for transport and to the representatives, agents and employees of that individual or entity.

-The provisions of the Contract are binding to every agent, employee and representative of the transporter that does not have the authority to modify or renounce them.
+The provisions of the contract are binding to every agent, employee and representative of the carrier that does not have the authority to modify or renounce them.